llamaxyz/llama/docs/src/src/collector/VertexCollector.sol/contract.VertexCollector.md

 ## State Variables
 ### name
-Name of this Vertex Collector.
+Name of this Vertex Account.

 ```solidity